geoserver/geoserver/doc/en/user/source/styling/workshop/design/symbology.rst

    #. **Explore:** What approach can be used to cater to color-blind map readers?

-     .. only:: instructor

       .. admonition:: Instructor Notes

          Select a color-blind-safe palette, or make use of texture or pattern to communicate attribute changes.

 .. admonition:: Explore Color Choice